 Love Is Love – Same Sex Weddings at Pleasantdale Chateau

-Having been a long-time host to commitment ceremonies and civil union celebrations, Pleasantdale has always openly welcomed same sex couples to experience all that our venue has to offer.
+Having been a long-time host to commitment ceremonies and civil union celebrations for the LGBTQIA+ community, Pleasantdale has always openly welcomed same sex and non-binary couples to experience all that our venue has to offer.
 We are proud to now also be able to host officially-recognized same sex weddings in New Jersey.

 Pleasantdale Chateau embraces diversity and works closely with you in creating the wedding of your dreams.
 From the procession through to your reception, our dedicated, friendly staff will be right by your side, ensuring that every detail is perfect.
 We take immense pride in working with all couples to help make their wedding dreams come true.

 With its sophisticated elegance, authentic character, historic charm, uniquely detailed décor, and beautifully manicured expansive grounds, Pleasantdale Chateau has earned a reputation as one of New Jersey’s most romantic and magical wedding venues.

-Known throughout the New York City tri-state area and beyond as an enchanting, lavish venue, and having earned a reputation for fine dining, service, and award-winning cuisine, Pleasantdale Chateau ensures that every celebration of love and commitment is carefully executed with the highest attention to detail.
+Known throughout the New York City tri-state area and beyond as an enchanting, lavish venue, and having earned a reputation for exemplary service and award-winning cuisine, Pleasantdale Chateau ensures that every celebration of love and commitment is carefully executed with the highest attention to detail.
 Pleasantdale Chateau can also create wedding menus tailored to your taste and culture.

 The entire staff of Pleasantdale Chateau is committed to starting you on the way to your happy future.
 Our venue provides an intimacy, elegance, and attention to detail that cannot be surpassed.
 For these reasons and many more, we invite you to consider becoming part of the Pleasantdale family of happy couples.
 To inquire about our availability to host your special event or wedding, please contact us at 973-731-5600 or complete the “contact us” form on this page.